 Spinal cord injury puts you at higher risk for osteoporosis.
 Please talk to your doctor about when testing bone density might be right for you.

 This is an area that needs more research specific to women with SCI.
 Some research shows that the onset of menopause is similar for women with SCI and the general population.
-One study that included the largest comparison study of women with SCI in menopause to the general population indicated that there may be some differences in the way that women with SCI report certain symptoms.
+The largest published comparison study of women with SCI in menopause to the general population indicated that there may be some differences in the way that women with SCI report certain symptoms.

 How to Prepare for These Appointments/What To Know